 How to Soak Nuts and Seeds

 To soak and dry your nuts and seeds properly in today’s modern kitchen, you will need a good dehydrator.
-You will set the dehydrator between to about 115 degrees so the healthy, vitamin-producing enzymes in your soaked nuts remain intact.
+You will set the dehydrator to 110-115 degrees so the healthy, vitamin-producing enzymes in your soaked nuts remain intact.
 Heating them above 115 degrees (which is too low for an oven) will destroy the enzymes and some of the vitamins.
 (Where to find a good dehydrator)

 I like to soak and dry several pounds of nuts and seeds in a big batch to save time and energy when using my dehydrator.
 I store my dry, crispy nuts in large mason jars in the fridge to keep them fresh for many months.
 That way, I always have properly prepared nuts and seeds on hand for snacks, salads and recipes.